project-gary/gary/docs/architecture.md

 * Rust is more expressive
 * Rust has better performance most of the time.
 * Rust provides safety and security principles that are required for a container orchestration tool
+* I did not want to fall into using something because it existed.
+At the start I was using crap because it was easy and already created.
+In the end I would have looked 90% like kubernetes.

 #### Why not C++ or C then?
 Being an open source project we wanted a language that was easier to get into.
 C++ and C does not offer the memory security and safety that we desired.
 I love C++, probably more then most.